olson8060/IDD510_17sp/README.md

 # IDD510
 ## Spring 2017

-This is the repository that contains all lessons and assignments for the course, Essentials of Interactive Design.
+This is the repository that contains all lessons and assignments for the course, _Essentials of Interactive Design_.